splunk/observability-workshop/docs/rum/RUM-online-boutique.md

 # Showcase of RUM with the Online Boutique

 * Find the Web address of your workshop hosts Online Boutique
-* Generate traffic by shopping for bargains on your workshop host Online Boutique web shop.
+* Generate traffic by shopping for bargains on your workshop hosted Online Boutique web shop.

 ---